HypeHound/downpay-docs/docs/initial-setup/install_video_series.md

 ---
 sidebar_position: 1
 slug: /quickstart_videos
-title: Quickstart videos
+title: Quick start video series
 ---
 import ReactPlayer from 'react-player'

-These four quick videos will help you get started with Downpay deposits quickly.
+This 5-ish minute video series will help you get started with Downpay quickly!
+If you'd prefer our help with your setup, please contact us anytime at [support@hypehound.io](mailto:support@hypehound.io).

 <details><summary>1.
 Installing Downpay</summary>
 <p>

-#### This video will teach you how to install Downpay
+#### This video will teach you how to install Downpay.

 <ReactPlayer controls url='https://hypehound-public.s3.amazonaws.com/Downpay_install.mp4'/>
 <p></p>